Griffon Bruxellois: History

 The three variations of the Griffon Bruxellois, the Brussels Griffon (Griffon Bruxellois), the Belgian Griffon (Griffon Belge), and the Petit Brabançon, all descend from dog called a Smousje, a rough coated, small terrier-like dog kept in stables to eliminate rodents, similar to the Dutch Smoushond.
 The little coarse-haired dog in the foreground of the Jan van Eyck painting The Arnolfini Marriage is thought to be an early form of this breed.
 In Belgium, coachmen were fond of their alert little Griffons d'Ecurie (wiry coated stable dogs) and in the 19th century, they bred their Griffons with imported toy dogs.
 Breeding with the Pug and King Charles Spaniel brought about the current breed type, but also brought the short black coat that led to the Petits Brabançon, which was originally a fault in the breed.
 The spaniels also brought the rich red and black and tan colour of the modern Griffon Bruxellois and Griffon Belge.

 The Griffon Bruxellois grew in popularity in the late 19th century with both workers and noblemen in Belgium.
 The first Griffon Bruxellois was registered in 1883 in the first volume Belgium's kennel club studbook, the Livre des Origines Saint-Hubert (LOSH).
 The popularity of the breed was increased by the interest of Queen Marie Henriette, a dog enthusiast who visited the annual dog shows in Belgium religiously, often with her daughter, and became a breeder and booster of Griffon Bruxellois, giving them international fame and popularity.
 Many dogs were exported to other countries, leading to Griffon Bruxellois clubs in England (1897) and Brussels Griffon clubs in the United States (1945).

 The First World War and Second World War proved to be a disastrous time for the breed.
 The recovering numbers of the breed after the First World War were set back by increased vigilance in breeding away from faults such as webbed toes.
 By the end of the Second World War, Belgium had almost no native Griffon Bruxellois left, and it was only through the vigilance of dedicated breeders (in the UK particularly) that the breed survived at all.

 The breed has never been numerous or popular, but had a brief vogue in the late 1950s, and now is generally an uncommon breed.
-There has been a recent increase in interest in the United States due to the appearance of a Griffon in the movie As Good as It Gets, and also because of a general increase in interest in toy dogs.
+There has been a recent increase in interest in the United States due to the appearance of a Griffon in the movie As Good as It Gets.